Surgical nursing: Credentials

+Australia

-To become a surgical nurse, CCTC one must have undertaken appropriate training, and be registered with the state nursing board (Nursing and Midwifery Council, UK; An Bord Altranais, Rep. of Ireland).
+To become a surgical nurse, one must have undertaken appropriate training, and be registered with the state nursing board (Nursing and Midwifery Council, UK; An Bord Altranais, Rep. of Ireland).
 In Australia, both Registered Nurses and Enrolled Nurses work in surgical wards.
 Registered nursing received their training over a longer period of time, as they receive a university degree.
 To become a registered nurse you must complete a bachelor's degree of nursing which takes up to 3 years.
 Enrolled Nurses complete a Diploma of Nursing which is a full-time course over 12 –16 months at Technical and Further Education (TAFE).

 In Australia, the education standards are nationwide, requiring an undergraduate nursing degree and graduate diploma in perioperative nursing.
 The undergraduate degree has a full-time study duration of three years at the University of Notre Dame.
 The post graduate diploma in preoperative nursing has some prerequisites including; undergraduate nursing degree, be a full-time employee of the Fremantle Health Service, hold a current licence to practice as a level one registered nurse and have at least one year of postgraduate experience.
 With these qualifications it is possible to become a surgical nurse in Australia.

 The Graduate Diploma in Perioperative Nursing is available 1 year full-time or equivalent part-time and is developed to qualify the registered nurse to enhance knowledge and combine skills to work as a specialist within the perioperative field.

 Types of surgical nurse

-In the theatre room there are two main types of nurses: a scrub nurse and a circulation nurse.
-The scrub nurse must make sure they are familiar with and well educated about every piece of operational equipment; as on request they are required to provide the surgeons with the equipment needed.
+In the operating room there are two main types of nurses: a scrub nurse and a circulating nurse.
+The scrub nurse must be familiar with and educated about every piece of operational equipment; as on request they are required to provide the surgeons with the equipment needed.
 The scrub nurse is also responsible for making sure all operating equipment is accounted for before and after the operation.

-The scrub nurse is responsible for many important technical duties.
-These can include ensuring they have correctly prepared the surgical instruments and trolleys and ensuring that all operating supplies have been sterilised.
-Non-technical skills are also important for the scrub nurse role.
-These can include cognitive skills such as formulating appropriate decisions.
-Another non-technical skill required is being able to work well within a team, for example, the ability to communicate well with the surgical team during a procedure.
+Scrub nurses may prepare the operating room and participate in hands-on care of the patient during surgery within the sterile field.

-A circulation nurse has many similar responsibilities; they should ensure that the operating room is clear and uncontaminated by previous surgeries or other infections.
+A circulating nurse has many similar responsibilities; they should ensure that the operating room is clear and uncontaminated by previous surgeries or other infections.
 They are also there to collect, open, clear and sterilise packets containing surgical equipment.